COOL-cohort/COOL-site/docs/backup/tutorial-data-preparation.md

 tags: [data-paration, data-input]
 ---

-# TPC-H dataset
+# Prepare datasets

-This tutorials shows how to download and convert TPC-H dataset into COOL inputs.
+This tutorial shows how to prepare necessary materials as COOL inputs.

+Let's take the TPC-H dataset preparation process as an example to demonstrate how we prepare these files.

-## Download TPC-H dataset.
+### Step1.
+Download TPC-H dataset.

 Download from [data source](https://www.tpc.org/tpc_documents_current_versions/download_programs/tools-download-request5.asp?bm_type=TPC-H&bm_vers=3.0.0&mode=CURRENT-ONLY) and extract from data from the tic zip file.

-## Prepare `Table.yaml`
+### Step2.
+Prepare `Table.yaml`

 we need to firstly define `table.yaml ` to describe each filed.
+Please refer to the [schema instruction](docs/Concepts/schema.md) for more details about how to select the filedType.

 ```yaml
 charset: "UTF-8"